-- 1. Reports on follow-up criteria (based on data in part: Quality Standards #3) - 2.
-The documents on how the centre evaluates the output - 3.
+- 1. The reports on follow-up criteria (based on data in part: Quality Standards #3) - 2.
+The documents on how the centre evaluates the outputs - 3.
 Meeting reports on evaluation of the centre - 4.
 The documents on the decision on revision of the management of the outpatient clinic